marbetschar/Linux/Desktop/Visual-Studio-Code-Vala-Autocompletion.md

 > `aptsources.distro.NoDistroTemplateException: Error: could not find a distribution template for Elementary/next`

-If you encounter this error, get the required information from the the [PA's website](https://launchpad.net/~prince781/+archive/ubuntu/vala-language-server) and create the apt sources file manually ...
+If you encounter this error, get the required information from the the [PPA's website](https://launchpad.net/~prince781/+archive/ubuntu/vala-language-server) and create the apt sources file manually ...

 ```
 sudo vi /etc/apt/sources.list.d/vala-language-server.list